RameezAhmedZaka/ECS-Atlantis/README.md

     repo_locking: false
     pre_workflow_hooks:
       - run: |
-          chmod +x ./repo-config-generator.sh               # place the file at root level of your repo that you installed.
+          chmod +x ./repo-config-generator.sh              # place the file repo-config-generator.sh at root level of your repo that you installed.
           ./repo-config-generator.sh
         description: Generating configs
 ```